gabriel-isr/Frontend/README.md

 This project allow to maintain a list of image URLs and play a slideshow.
 The project based on Spring Boot, Angular, Postgres technology stack.
-This part of project is frontend project based on Angular Boot.
+This part of project is frontend project based on Angular.

 ## Features